burlachenkok/exploring-python3/python3-note.md

 >
 > If you don't know about the chaining rule you may expect that results are `False`, but it's actually `True`.

-Python supports the same set of the bitwise operators as it in C/C++ languages (See [operator precedence](https://docs.python.org/3.13/reference/expressions.html#operator-precedence)) and it includes:
+Next, Python in fact supports the same set of the bitwise operators as it in C/C++ languages (See [operator precedence](https://docs.python.org/3.13/reference/expressions.html#operator-precedence)) and it includes:
 * `&` - for bitwise and.
 * `|` - for bitwise or.
 * `<<` - left bitwise/arithmetic shift.